 Technological incubators and venture capital funds in Israel as substitute investors

 VC funds are active in Israel primarily in early stage financing and less so at advanced financing stages (Mayer et al. 2005).
-According to Frenkel et al. (2005), the technological incubator program in Israel, too, is active at the early stage, providing a solution to market failure in financing of R&D and innovation.
-The MoneyTree report by Kesselman & Kesselman (PwC 2007-2014) which summarizes VC activity in Israel quarterly, points to an overlap in investment policy: between 2010 and 2014 VC funds in Israel carried out an average of 7% of their total investments in seed stage financing and about 42% in early stage financing.
-We thus establish that funds and incubators in Israel invest in identical stages -- or at least very similar ones -- in the life of startups, and in effect represent substitute financing tools.
+According to Frenkel et al. (2005), the technological incubator program in Israel is also active at the early stage, providing a solution to market failure in financing R&D and innovation.
+The MoneyTree report by Kesselman & Kesselman (PwC 2007-2014), which summarizes VC activity in Israel quarterly, points to an overlap in investment policy: between 2010 and 2014, VC funds in Israel carried out an average of 7% of their total investments in seed stage financing and about 42% in early stage financing.
+We thus establish that funds and incubators in Israel invest in identical stages – or at least very similar ones – in the life of startups, and in effect represent substitute financing tools.

-The Israeli technological incubator program model offers startups with nearly $500k early stage investment that 85% of it is governmental money (the rest, 15%, is the incubator investment which is a private entity using private funds) in return to 30-49% of equity shares – usually not leaving room for other investors apart from the incubator itself.
-The fact VC funds are not joining technological incubators investment rounds was also validated thru a sample of companies on the IVC database – none of the random companies sample we investigated raised early stage investment from both technological incubator and VC funds.
+The Israeli technological incubator program model offers about $500,000 of early stage investment to startups.
+Of this, 85% is government funding in return for 30-49% of equity shares (the remaining 15% comes from the private funds of the incubator investment).
+This does not usually leave room for other investors apart from the incubator itself.
+The fact that VC funds do not join technological incubators in investment rounds was also validated by a random sample of companies on the IVC database; none of the sampled companies we investigated raised early stage investment from both the technological incubator and VC funds.
 In addition, Lerner (1994) claims that “first financing round syndicates tend to happen between established venture capitalists while later rounds involve less established venture organizations”.
-We thus establish that in Israel VC funds and technological incubator are substitute investments vehicles for the early stage.
+We thus establish that, in Israel, VC funds and technological incubators act as alternatives to one another as in terms of investment vehicles in early investment stages.

-Crisis environments boost the relationship among substitute financing tools: McCahery and Vermeulen (2010) point out that in times of financial crisis, VC funds tend to decrease new investments, and suggest to startups that they look for other sources of investment, such as Corporate Venture Capital (CVC).
+Crisis environments boost the relationship between such alternative, substitutive financing tools: McCahery and Vermeulen (2010) point out that in times of financial crisis, VC funds tend to decrease new investments and suggest to startups that they look for other sources of investment, such as Corporate Venture Capital (CVC).
 Block et al. (2010) also propose that ventures looking for investment during crisis explore alternative investment channels.

-When VC fund investment ability diminishes and entrepreneurial ventures have difficulty finding investors, it is advisable to turn to alternative investors (Block et al. 2010; McCahery and Vermeulen 2010).
-In times of VC downturn, it would thus be expected that the supply of entrepreneurial ventures applying to the incubator program would rise and would naturally comprise higher quality candidates, which would not have turned to the technological incubator program if not for the crisis-causing drop in VC investments.
+When VC fund investment ability diminishes and entrepreneurial ventures have difficulty finding investors, it is considered advisable to turn to alternative investors (Block et al. 2010; McCahery and Vermeulen 2010).
+In times of VC downturn, it would thus be expected that the supply of entrepreneurial ventures applying to the incubator program would rise and would naturally include higher quality candidates that would not have turned to the technological incubator program if not for the crisis-related drop in VC investments.
 Hence, incubator program deal flow would be expected to increase in times of VC downturn, and thus to include relatively more promising companies.

-On the other hand, and based on later research by Vries and Block (2011); it is possible that the reverse may be true, whereby entrepreneurs would tend to wait for market recovery in times of crisis.
-This would bring about the opposite effect; a drop in the number of applications to incubators in times of VC downturn could bring to the incubation of companies of below-average quality in the technological incubator program.
+On the other hand, and based on later research by Vries and Block (2011), it is possible that the reverse may be true – entrepreneurs may tend to wait for market recovery in times of crisis.
+This would bring about the opposite effect; a drop in the number of applications to incubators in times of VC downturn could bring about the incubation of companies of below-average quality in the technological incubator program.

-Entrepreneurship motivation theory: Necessity versus opportunity
+Entrepreneurship motivation theory: necessity versus opportunity